Doha Port of Call

-Qatar's museum of Islamic Art, one of the country's most celebrated cultural attractions, is alongside the port.
-The scenic Dhow Harbour is a short walk from the Museum and offers a host of great photo opportunities.
-A stroll along the Doha Corniche is the perfect way to get to know the city and a visit to Souq Waqif (Iranian Souq) offers passengers a host of souvenirs and shopping opportunities.
-Other popular attractions around the city include trips to Palm Tree Island, the National Museum, Doha Fort, the Ethnographic Museum and the Weaponry Museum.
+Qatar's Museum of Islamic Art, one of the country's most celebrated cultural attractions, is alongside the port.
+The scenic Dhow Harbour is a short walk from the museum and offers a host of great photo opportunities.
+A stroll along the Doha Corniche is the perfect way to get to know the city and a visit to the traditional market of Souq Waqif offers passengers a host of souvenirs and shopping opportunities.
+Other popular attractions around the city include trips to the National Museum, Doha Fort, the Ethnographic Museum and the Weaponry Museum.

-Al Hamra - A fusion of Middle-eastern and European cuisine.
-Try the Hamour Kabsa (slices of fish in fragrant yellow rice).
+Al Hamra - A fusion of Middle-Eastern and European cuisine.

 Isaan - Serving some of the best Thai food in the Arabian Gulf, tapas style!

-Bukhara Indian Restaurant - This top restaurant serves a selection of aromatic curries and tantalising kebabs.
+Bukhara - This top Indian restaurant serves a selection of aromatic curries and tantalising kebabs.